ulumbagas/exploratory_imdb/README.md

 ![Revenue_each Month](https://github.com/ulumbagas/exploratory_imdb/assets/58242856/6271fc28-6484-42ee-817b-4ac3eb445713)

+R Certificate is the most produced Certificate, this is mean that R is popular Certificate among producers

 Furthermore, the results of the certificate analysis indicate that PG-13 films generate the highest revenue, followed by R-rated films and PG-rated films.
 Notably, the revenue difference between PG-13 and R-rated films is significant, amounting to nearly 1 billion dollars.